 Some are even kept in tanks without heaters due to their durability.

-- Tank Size: Most recommend a 10-gallon tank for neon tetras, which would work for 3-6, but since they should be kept in larger schools, a 20-gallon, especially a 20 long, would be perfect for them.
+- Tank Size: Most recommend a 10-gallon tank for neon tetras, which would work for 3-6 fish.
+But since they should be kept in larger schools, a 20-gallon, especially a 20 long, would be perfect for them.
 This gives them enough room to display schooling behavior and feel comfortable in the aquarium.

-- Community Aquariums: Glow Neon tetras are very rarely kept in species only tanks and are more commonly kept in community aquariums.
+- Community Aquariums: Glow Neon tetras are commonly kept in community aquariums.
 Community aquariums are aquariums that house multiple fish species, typically ones from all around the world, that are capable of coexisting with one another in terms of temperament and water parameters.
 Neon tetras are perfect candidates for community aquariums as they are incredibly peaceful and the presence of other fish in the tank can make them feel more secure.

 Neon Tetra Water Parameters